-Net position as of June 30, 2020 was \$425.1 million and increase of \$18.3 million from the prior year.
-This increase in total net position is a direct result of the increase in the City and the Corporation's capital investments in the Navy Yard.
+Net position as of June 30, 2021 was \$415.9 million, a decrease of \$9.1 million from the prior year.
+This decrease in total net position is a direct result of the increase in operating expenses and the increase in nonoperating expenses, partially offset by capital contributions.

 The Corporation's net position is classified in the following categories: net investment in capital assets, restricted and unrestricted.
 Net investment in capital assets consists of the Corporation's capital assets (net of accumulated depreciation and amortization) reduced by the outstanding balance of debt attributable to the acquisition, construction or improvement of those capital assets.
-The net investment in capital assets amounted to \$349.1 million and \$300.4 million as of June 30, 2020 and 2019, respectively.
+The net investment in capital assets amounted to \$332.6 million and \$349.1 million as of June 30, 2021 and 2020, respectively.
 Although the investment in capital assets is reported net of related debt, the resources needed to repay this debt must be provided from other sources since capital assets cannot be used to liquidate these liabilities.
-The Corporation's restricted net position of \$25.4 million and \$27.2 million as of June 30, 2020 and 2019, respectively, represent resources that are subject to various external restrictions.
+The Corporation's restricted net position of \$26.8 million and \$25.4 million as of June 30, 2021 and 2020, respectively, represent resources that are subject to various external restrictions.
 These amounts are generally restricted under debt or other agreements.
-The remaining balance in net position is classified as unrestricted and amounted to \$50.6 million and \$79.2 million as of June 30, 2020 and 2019, respectively.
+The remaining balance in net position is classified as unrestricted and amounted to \$56.5 million and \$50.6 million as of June 30, 2021 and 2020, respectively.